By Sahar Driver, Impact Producer:

 - Campaign leadership may shift over a campaign, requiring added attention to smooth hand-offs and consistent communication.

-So partners, impact producers, and other key players are often having a variety of different experiences with filmmakers and their campaigns.
+with filmmakers and their campaigns.
 Be sensitive to this when entering into these new relationships.
 Take a potential partner’s experience, for example:

 - In some cases they are responding to an RFP or announcement from a national issue organization that is spearheading the campaign’s implementation.